Zoranan/CPP_Grep/README.md

 - Multiline and Singleline modes need to be implemented
 - Better exceptions and exception handling needs to be added to provide useful error messages
 - The end of line needs to be fixed so it works properly with lazy quantifiers
+- Enable regex to parse over unsigned strings to allow reading of binary files

 ## Nice to Have Features